 Output-stationary and weight-stationary dataflows each perform best under different kernel map densities and \SpConv layer characteristics.
 When the kernel map is relatively dense (fewer invalid entries), output-stationary dataflow performs better by avoiding kernel map filtering and eliminating expensive atomic operations during feature computation.
 Instead, when the kernel map is relatively sparse (large number of invalid entries), weight-stationary dataflow is more efficient by skipping numerous zero-valued multiplications.

-In submanifold layers—which typically constitute $\sim$70\% of \SpConv layers in state-of-the-art point cloud networks—the \textbf{L1-Norm Density Property} states that kernel map columns corresponding to weight offsets with smaller L1 norms consistently exhibit higher density than those with larger L1 norms.
+In submanifold layers, which typically constitute $\sim$70\% of \SpConv layers in state-of-the-art point cloud networks, the \textbf{Neighboring Property} states that kernel map columns corresponding to weight offsets with smaller L1 norms consistently exhibit higher density than those with larger L1 norms.
 For example, in \SpConv layers with $K\geq 5$, most weight offset columns are up to 10$\times$ sparser than a small subset of significantly denser columns.
 This property implies that using a single dataflow (either output-stationary or weight-stationary) for feature computation is suboptimal.
-Instead, a hybrid dual-dataflow approach that selects the appropriate dataflow for each weight offset based on its density could achieve better performance.

-To address this, \SysName's feature computation scheme (i) supports the full dataflow spectrum, including single-dataflow execution (all weight offsets processed using one dataflow) and hybrid dual-dataflow execution (different weight offset subsets processed using different dataflows), and (ii) minimizes post-processing costs for kernel map rearrangement required by each dataflow.
-Fig.~\ref{fig:mechanism-dual-dataflow} provides an overview of \SysName's adaptive hybrid dataflow for feature computation.
+To address this, \SysName's feature computation scheme (i) supports the full dataflow spectrum, including single-dataflow execution (all weight offsets processed using one dataflow) and hybrid dual-dataflow execution (different weight offset subsets processed using different dataflows), and (ii) minimizes post-processing costs for kernel map rearrangement required by each dataflow. \autoref{fig:mechanism-dual-dataflow} provides an overview of \SysName's adaptive hybrid dataflow for feature computation.

-We track the density of all kernel map weight offsets in and select the appropriate dataflow for each weight offset by classifying them as \emph{dense} or \emph{sparse} using a configurable threshold $t$: weight offsets with L1-norm $< t$ are are classified as dense and processed with output-stationary dataflow, and weight offsets with L1-norm $\geq t$ are classified as sparse and processed with weight-stationary dataflow.
+We track the density of all kernel map weight offsets, and select the appropriate dataflow for each weight offset by classifying them as \emph{dense} or \emph{sparse} using a configurable threshold $t$: weight offsets with L1-norm $< t$ are are classified as \emph{dense}, and processed with output-stationary dataflow, and weight offsets with L1-norm $\geq t$ are classified as \emph{sparse}, and processed with weight-stationary dataflow.
 When \cg{$t$=L1NormMax+1} , all columns are considered dense, degenerating to full output-stationary execution.
 When $t$=$0$, all columns are considered sparse, degenerating to full weight-stationary execution.